php-dev-br/laravel-doc-pt-br/queues.md

     php artisan queue:work redis

 You may customize your queue worker even further by only processing particular queues for a given connection.
-For example, if all of your emails are processed in an `emails` queue on your `redis` queue connection, you may issue the following command to start a worker that only processes that queue:
+For example, if all of your emails are processed in an `emails` queue on your `redis` queue connection, you may issue the following command to start a worker that only processes only that queue:

     php artisan queue:work redis --queue=emails